ghastlymirror/ghastlyblog3/src/content/blog/censorship-in-gaming.md

 With Itch.io  known as a safe heaven for creators of these type of works, that has now changed with Nsfw titles no longer showing up in searches or the browsing section.

-This is causing issues for both creators and buyers as like, as not only this means risking losing acess to stuff they had already payed for and put the livelhoods of people who sell their stuff in the platforms at risk.
+This is causing issues for both creators and buyers alike, as not only this means risking losing acess to stuff they had already payed for and put the livelhoods of people who sell their stuff in the platforms at risk.

 This whole situation is upsetting to me for a couple reasons...

 For one, I don´t think payment companies should have this much power to control what can you or cannot buy based on some abstract notion of moral purity, specially since since the existence of these works have harmed no one nor is it illegal to do so.

-And I would argue that sexuality can just be a valid form of artisitc expression like any other themes shown in fiction.
-It´s kinda weird that we live in world wehre violence in a fantasy context is more acceptable than anything sexual.
+And I would argue that sexuality can just be a valid form of artistic expression like any other themes shown in fiction.
+It´s kinda weird that we live in world where violence in a fantasy context is more acceptable than anything sexual.

-You can blow up an enemy in a videogame without much fanfare, but the moment there´s a pair of boobs, on screen?
+You can blow up an enemy in a videogame without much fanfare, but the moment there´s a pair of boobs on screen?
 All hell breaks lose.
 Its just doesn´t make sense to me.

 Plus we´ve all seen proof that it never just stops at mere erotica, often times this type of censorship will also affect the most vulnerable groups, like namely the LGBT+ community.
 Sadly we still live in a society where even the most tame of queer experience get sexualized , in contrast to heterosexual experiences.